edidayoung/HNG-Tasks/HNG-Stage-2/TaskManagement-Vue/README.md

 ### Installation & Setup

-Simply open the [Ticketlify](https://ticketlify.netlify.app/) in your preferred web browser.
+Simply open [Ticketlify](https://ticketlify.netlify.app/) in your preferred web browser.

 #### OR